LF-digitala-kanaler/LFDS/content/components/web/navigations/pagination.md

       Our pagination is one of the components which have gone through the most design iterations and discussions.
-Please refer to [Design rationale](#design-rationale) below for why this particular design has triumphed over alternatives.
+Please refer to [Design rationale](?design-rationale) below for why this particular design has triumphed over alternatives.